Providing Alzheimer's and Dementia Care for Our Neighbors in Milwaukee, WI

 - We can also provide you with tons of education and training to help make your role as a family caregiver a little easier.

 When you have an elderly loved one who lives with Alzheimer's disease and the dementia that comes with it, we invite you to contact Comfort Keepers of Milwaukee at (414) 207-6894.
-We can schedule a free in-home consultation with one of our senior advisors to discuss your loved one's needs and create a dementia home care plan that meets their needs today and can be adjusted as their condition progresses.
+We can schedule a free care consultation with one of our senior advisors to discuss your loved one's needs and create a dementia home care plan that meets their needs today and can be adjusted as their condition progresses.
 To learn more about our dementia care services, call us today.